How Much Does it Cost to Repair a Metal Roof

-- The omission of required sealants at roof penetrations and joints
+- The omission of required sealants at roof penetrations and joints.

-- Failure to install tape sealant under screw heads
+- Failure to install tape sealant under screw heads.

-- Failure to add an extra sealant strip at the eve connections and where panels meet
+- Failure to add an extra sealant strip at the eve connections and where panels meet.

-- The misapplication or omission of required sealants along longitudinal seams
+- The misapplication or omission of required sealants along longitudinal seams.

-- Caulking is also essential between any extra trim and the underside of panels
+Caulking is also essential between any extra trim and the underside of panels

-Re-coating the Panels
+Re-coating Metal Panels

 Over time, caulk and sealants may shrink or get hard and brittle, allowing for unwanted moisture penetration.
 Newer formulations of metal roof caulk better maintain their elasticity.
 Special rubberized tapes can be used to complete some repairs.
 For example, EternaBond is a four-inch-wide tape featuring embedded primer and sealant.
-When properly applied over a clean, dry surface, the rugged micro-sealant compound will eliminate leaks at seams and where cracks or splits appear.
+When properly applied over a clean, dry surface the rugged micro-sealant compound will eliminate leaks.
+At seams and where cracks or splits appear.

-Fastener Repair and Replacement
+Fastener Repair and Replacement on Metal Roofs

 An inadequate application of sealant around fastener heads is another common problem.
 The solution is to caulk all exposed fasteners with a proper long-life sealant.

-New Panels and Components
+New Metal Panels and Components